On fully-distributed composite tests with general parametric data distributions in sensor networks: Statistics under study

 where $a_k(t)$ is the average after $t$ iterations (or message exchanges between the nodes), $a_k(0)=a_k$ is the initial value and $W_{kj}$ is the weight on $a_j(t-1)$ at the node $k$.
-Considering local transmissions only, i.e., each node broadcasts its local value at iteration $t$ only to the nodes in its neighborhood, we have that for each $k\in\N$, $W_{kj}=0$ for $j\notin\N_k$ and $j\neq k$.
+Considering local transmissions only, i.e., each node broadcasts its local value\footnote{In practice, a quantization scheme is needed but for simplicity it is not considered here.} at iteration $t$ only to the nodes in its neighborhood, we have that for each $k\in\N$, $W_{kj}=0$ for $j\notin\N_k$ and $j\neq k$.

 Among all the existing possibilities for selecting the weights, we will consider a simple but effective algorithm called \emph{local-degree weights} distributed averaging algorithm \cite{xiao2004fast}.
-Its convergence to the required average is guaranteed given that graph is not bipartite.
-Assuming symmetric weights, $W_{kj}=W_{jk}=1/\max(d_k,d_j)$, $d_k$ is the degree of node $k$, i.e., the number of neighbors of node $k$.
-Algorithm \ref{fd} summarizes the steps required to compute the statistic $T_{\rm L-MP}$.
+Its convergence to the required average is guaranteed given that the graph is not bipartite.
+The weights are assumed to be symmetric with value $W_{kj}=W_{jk}=1/\max(d_k,d_j)$, where $d_k$ is the degree of node $k$, i.e., the number of neighbors of the node $k$.
+Algorithm \ref{fd} summarizes the steps required to compute the statistic $T_\text{L-MP}$.
 Several stopping criteria can be considered for the iterative computation of the spatial average (\ref{eq:spatialAve}).
 Here we consider a fixed number of exchanges $N_{it}$.